VoroTop/VoroTop/TUTORIAL/README.md

 ### Prerequisites

 Before you begin, ensure you have *VoroTop* installed on your system.
-If you have not already, please refer to the official *VoroTop* installation instructions:
+If you have not already, please refer to the official *VoroTop* installation instructions in the repo [README.md](../README.md) file.

-[*(Link to the official VoroTop installation guide here)*]

 You will also need a basic understanding of command-line interfaces.

 ### Running the Examples